isaacsnewaccount/GraphicsApp/README.md

 glfw 3.4.
 Other versions such as 3.3 may work.

 FreeType, testing version 2.10.0

-The projct uses CMake to build.
-Tested with version 3.22.1.
-Other versions may work.
-The project originally used Unix Make.
-The original unix makefiles are available as older git commits.

 Tested on Ubuntu/Kubuntu 22.04.
 Compilers tested for the main program and dependencies are g++ and gcc version 11.40 (Ubuntu 11.4.0-1ubuntu1~22.04).